Intercountry Adoption

 4. Apply to USCIS for the Child to be Found Provisionally Eligible for Immigration to the United States as a Convention Adoptee and Receive U.S. Agreement to Proceed with the Adoption

-The consular officer in the U.S. Embassy Hanoi will review the adoption casefiles to issue a letter (referred to as an “Article 5/17 Letter”) to Vietnam’s Central Authority in any intercountry adoption involving U.S. citizen parents and a child from Vietnam, if all Convention requirements are met and the child appears eligible to immigrate to the United States.
-This letter will inform the Vietnam’s Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.
+The consular officer will send a letter (referred to as an “Article 5/17 Letter”) to Vietnam’s Central Authority in any intercountry adoption involving U.S. citizen parents and a child from Vietnam, if all Convention requirements are met and the child appears eligible to immigrate to the United States.
+This letter will inform Vietnam’s Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.

-Warning: Do not attempt to adopt or obtain custody of a child in Vietnam before you receive provisional approval of your Form I-800 petition AND a U.S. consular officer issues the “Article 5/17 Letter” for your adoption case.
+Warning: Do not attempt to adopt of a child in Vietnam before you receive provisional approval of your Form I-800 petition AND a U.S. consular officer issues the “Article 5/17 Letter” for your adoption case.

 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.

-Remember: Before you adopt a child in Vietnam, you must have completed the above four steps.
-Only after completing these steps you can proceed to finalize the adoption.
+Remember: Before you adopt a child in Vietnam, you must have completed the above five steps.
+Only after completing these steps, can you proceed to finalize the adoption.

-The process for finalizing the adoption in Vietnam generally includes the following:
+The process for finalizing the in Vietnam generally includes the following:

 • Several governmental bodies at the national and provincial levels have roles in the intercountry adoption process in Vietnam.